Check with your academic department(s) to find out if they offer any scholarships for education abroad.

 Scholarship for Linguistics Majors

 The Linguistics Program is offering six $500 merit based education abroad scholarships per academic year (two in each semester) to qualifying Linguistics majors.
 Recipient must have at least a 3.0 overall GPA and a 3.25 GPA in Linguistics.
 Non-SUNY programs may also be eligible.
-For more information and to apply, visit the Scholarships web page of the Linguistics department web site.
+For more information, visit the Linguistics department "Scholarships" webpage.

-Students with a major or minor in Binghamton University's German program are encouraged to apply for this scholarship primarily awarded for participation in the Graz (currently unavailable) and Leipzig programs.
-Visit the department of German and Russian Studies study abroad page for more information.
+Students with a major or minor in Binghamton University's German program are encouraged to apply for this scholarship primarily awarded for participation in the Graz and Leipzig programs.
+Visit the department of German Studies study abroad page for more information.

 For more information regarding Binghamton based scholarships and national and external scholarships, please visit the menu at the left or the "Scholarships and Financial Aid" landing page.